isaiahpere/isaiah-SDK/README.md

 # How to Test SDK
-To test the sdk is simple.
-Copy the code blocks above and run them in your local machine.
-Make sure to install the NPM package prior to testing the code.
+Testing Lordy SDK is simple.
+First ensure you have Lordy NPM package installed then Copy the code blocks above and run them in your local machine.
 The output of each code block should match the ***output*** commented right below the code block.

-### Example to test
+### Test Example
 1. Install the package in your app

 Install the lordy package